Estrogen receptor alpha: Brain

 Estrogen signaling through ERα appears to be responsible for various aspects of central nervous development, such as synaptogenesis and synaptic remodeling.
 In the brain, ERα is found in hypothalamus, and preoptic area, and arcuate nucleus, all three of which have been linked to reproductive behavior, and the masculinization of the mouse brain appears to take place through ERα function.
+ERα is highly expressed in the hypothalamic nuclei in the ventromedial, paraventricular, lateral, and arcuate areas.
+In the arcuate nucleus, estrogen signaling via ERα in pro-opiomelanocortin (POMC) neurons is associated with the regulation of food intake.
+Experimental studies also suggest that in both the arcuate nucleus and ventromedial hypothalamus, ERα plays a role in the control of energy balance, specifically thermogenesis and physical activity.
 Furthermore, studies in models of psychopathology and neurodegenerative disease states suggest that estrogen receptors mediate the neuroprotective role of estrogen in the brain.
 Finally, ERα appears to mediate positive feedback effects of estrogen on the brain's secretion of GnRH and LH, by way increasing expression of kisspeptin in neurons of the arcuate nucleus and anteroventral periventricular nucleus.
 Although classical studies have suggested that negative feedback effects of estrogen also operate through ERα, female mice lacking ERα in kisspeptin-expressing neurons continue to demonstrate a degree of negative feedback response.